 SIPA Celebrates 70th Anniversary with Forum, Gala, More

 SIPA marked its 70th anniversary with a historic celebration that drew guests from around the world to Morningside Heights.
 Hundreds of alumni and friends joined faculty, staff, and students for a long weekend filled with exciting programming.
-Among the many highlights were the SIPA Forum, the Global Leadership Awards Gala, and the David N. Dinkins Leadership and Public Policy Forum, as well as alumni-centered activities including receptions, presentations, cultural tours, and more.
+Among the many highlights were the SIPA Forum, the Global Leadership Awards Gala, and the David N. Dinkins Leadership and Public Policy Forum, as well as alumni-centered activities including a welcome reception, student presentations, cultural tours, and more.

 The weekend began on March 30 with the 20th annual Dinkins Forum, keynoted by Congressman John Lewis, the civil-rights icon who has represented Georgia in the U.S. House of Representatives for 30 years.
 Columbia University President Lee C. Bollinger, SIPA Dean Merit E. Janow, and Professor David N. Dinkins, the former mayor, delivered welcoming remarks at the Forum.
 Following Representative Lewis’s keynote speech, a panel discussion featuring faculty and guests examined questions of economic and political citizenship.

-The festivities continued the next day as SIPA’s Program in Economic Policy Management marked its 25th anniversary.
-The program included a series of panels featuring alumni, faculty, and leading experts in economic policy management; Chief Economist Maurice Obstfeld of the International Monetary Fund spoke at lunch.
+The festivities continued the next day as SIPA’s Program in Economic Policy Management celebrated its 25th anniversary.
+The day’s activities included a series of panels featuring alumni, faculty, and leading experts in economic policy management; Chief Economist Maurice Obstfeld of the International Monetary Fund spoke at lunch.
 A networking reception for PEPM alums preceded a welcoming reception at Low Library for alumni of all programs.

 On Saturday, attendees gathered for the SIPA Forum, an all-day event that brought together expert scholars and global policymakers for robust discussions about today’s pressing challenges.
 Janow moderated a keynote panel on global challenges of the 21st century.
 Taking part were Antony Blinken, the former deputy secretary of state and national security adviser; Arvind Panagariya, vice chairman of the Indian planning agency NITI Aayog; Mari Pangestu, former trade minister of Indonesia; and Ambassador Zhang Qiyue, China’s consul general in New York.

-On Saturday afternoon, distinguished experts and alumni took part in six different panel discussions—on climate change, economic development, foreign policy, social transformation, migration and refugees, and global economic stagnation.
+On Saturday afternoon, distinguished experts and alumni took part in six different panel discussions moderated by SIPA senior faculty.
+The panels covered core areas of the School’s expertise, including climate change, economic development, international security policy, social transformation, the migration crisis, and the global economic outlook.